katzenpost/katzenpost/contribute.rst

 =======================

 #.
 Get familiar with the various repositories on our `Github <https://www.github.com/katzenpost>`_.
 #.
-Contact us on our mailing.
-These days our IRC channel isn't as active as it used to be.
-#.
 Open a pull request on Github.
 We will help with occurring problems and merge your changes back into the main project.

 Project Ideas